NinerXrayBravoTwoTwo/MassEnergyUnits/solarradiance-earthabsorption.md

         earthsolarincident day = 1.50336e+22 J
 ```

-Sunlight on Earth daily is equivalent to about 239 **k** Castle Bravo (Shrimp) bombs — yes, per day …
+Sunlight on Earth daily is equivalent to about 239 **thousand** Castle Bravo (shrimp) bombs — yes, per day …

-Which is the number of Mk-24 bombs we had in our arsenal at one time.

-Estimates of the energy that would be released in WW3 are in this range.
-So an extra day of sunshine that year — if it ever occurs.

 ``` plaintext
 You have: ESI day